katsukixyz/cs3803-final/docs/03-Module 2: Navigating the GitHub Platform/overview.md

    - Understand how Git tracks changes across these components using relevant Git commands such as `git add`, `git commit`, `git status`, and `git log`.
    - Watch a video tutorial on making a commit and using these commands to manage your repository.

-2. **Branching in Git with Video Tutorial**
+2. **Branching in Git**
-   - Delve into the concept of branching in Git, which allows for the parallel development of features, bug fixes, and experiments.
+   - Understand the concept of branching in Git, which allows for the parallel development of features, bug fixes, and experiments.
    - Discover how to effectively manage branches using `git branch` and `git checkout`, and how to merge them with `git merge`.
-   - View a comprehensive video tutorial that covers the practical use of branching and merging to facilitate collaborative development efforts.
+   - Watch a video tutorial that covers the practical use of branching and merging to implement bug fixes, test features, or work collaboratively.

 ### Learning Objectives

-- **Comprehend Git's key mechanisms**: By the end of this module, you will have a solid understanding of the inner workings of Git, how it tracks changes, and how you can manipulate the project history effectively.
+- **Comprehend Git's key mechanisms**: By the end of this module, you will have a solid understanding of the inner workings of Git, how it tracks changes, and how you can effecitvely view and manage the project history.
-- **Practical command usage**: Gain hands-on experience with crucial Git commands, enabling you to handle day-to-day tasks in your development workflow.
+- **Practical command usage**: Get hands-on experience with crucial Git commands, enabling you to handle daily tasks in your development workflow.
 - **Version control best practices**: Acquire best practices for using Git in a team setting, enhancing collaboration, and maintaining a clean project history.

 ### Target Audience